 - In these cases, vendors didn’t assess their knowledge and capabilities needed for this particular project.
 Inappropriate assessment of skills on the vendor’s side met with an inadequate evaluation of the project’s scale on the client’s side.
 Because of that, there were delays or vendors just didn’t cope with their projects.
 Bad consequences surprised both parties.

 - Some vendors showed unreliability and didn’t comply with their obligations.
 It seems that in some cases, clients didn’t protect their interests carefully enough.
 Before the projects start, every client should take precautionary measures and preserve his business in case of any failures on a vendor’s side.
+Find out how to protect your idea correctly.

 - Big corporations may not be as flexible and agile as smaller software houses.
 Smaller companies also can cope with significant challenges.
 In these cases, clients chose the most prominent players on the market, which was not the best idea.